Lucky number: Biden is 13th US president set to meet queen | Politics

 Here are highlights of some of her meetings, on both sides of the pond, with past American presidents: DONALD TRUMP Trump and the queen met in July 2018 at Windsor Castle during a visit to Britain that drew large anti-Trump protests in downtown London, including the hoisting of a balloon that depicted Trump in a diaper.

-He was criticised for breaking protocol by briefly walking in front of the queen — instead of alongside her — and turning his back on her as they reviewed an honour guard.
+He was criticized for breaking protocol by briefly walking in front of the queen — instead of alongside her — and turning his back on her as they reviewed an honor guard.

 Trump later said he thought of his late mother, Mary Anne, who was born in Scotland and who loved the royal family, when he and his wife, Melania, sipped tea with the queen.
 Trump's subsequent comment that the queen told him that Brexit — Britain's break from the European Union — was complex also created a stir.
 Most heads of state keep private their private conversations with the queen.
 She also doesn't discuss political matters.